 - Happy Cow Look for vegan or vegetarian restaurants around the world

-14. The best apps for remote workers
+14. The best apps/websites for digital nomads and remote workers

 - Evernote Here I collect all my ideas, it’s my virtual notebook and I write all my articles in here.
 It’s synchronized on all your devices.

 - Skype The best and easiest tool for video calls or also to call call phones and landlines from abroad for a good price.